olahsymbo/handy-commands/README.md

 ## Using VSCode Remote-SSH with Ubuntu/Linux server

-use remote explorer and set this in config file
+First add Remote-SSH under extension in VSCode, then edit your `.ssh` config file with the following and save it

 ```
 Host *